projectfong/docs/smarthome/ha-matter-segmented-network.md

 systemd Wi-Fi services
 ```

-Production VM IDs, backup storage names, archive names, and infrastructure paths should not be included in public documentation unless required.
+Deployment-specific VM IDs, backup storage names, archive names, and infrastructure paths should not be included in shared documentation unless required.

 Validation Result: